dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Winning is half the battle.
-Losing is the other half.
+  Courage stands halfway between cowardice and rashness, one of which is a lack, the other an excess of courage.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)